jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/4H_Dairy.md

 #### MILK AND HONEY GENETICS AWARD

-A permanent and rotating trophy to the 4-H member who is a winner of the Junior Showmanship Division in the 4-H Dairy Show in memory of Skip Maynard.
+Skip and Ruth Maynard donated a permanent and rotating trophy to the 4-H member who is a winner of the Junior Showmanship Division in the 4-H Dairy Show.

 #### TRISTAN QUINN MEMORIAL SHOWMANSHIP AWARD